Sustainable Gaps

 Systematic approach

-A recurring billing delay is reviewed the same way each time: what happened, who touched it, where it waited, what proof was missing, and what changed.
+A recurring billing delay is reviewed the same way each time: what happened, who touched it, where it waited, what record was missing, and what changed.

 Why it matters: It keeps improvement from becoming guesswork.